-To evaluate the role of human factors in cargo tank rollovers.
+To evaluate how to constructively shape the human factors that play a role in cargo tank rollovers.

-In the past, cargo tank rollovers were studied by the Agency and driver error was identified 78 percent of the time as the primary cause of the rollover.
-Little has been done in determining the causes behind the driver’s behavior that leads to these catastrophic events.
+In previously completed Agency research on cargo tank rollovers, driver error was identified as the primary cause of the rollover 78 percent of the time.
+An analysis of Police Accident Reports determined that little can be determined from the crash data.
 A National Highway Traffic Safety Administration (NHTSA) study reported that, “Results for injury and property damage indicated that 88.5 percent of crashes are not associated with rollover or loss of control.
 The odds of rollover increase as cargo weight increases, but loss of control and cargo weight appear independent.
 The odds of rollover were about 2.6 times greater for cargo weight in the 5,001–20,000 lb category compared to the 0–5,000 lb category.
 The ratio increases to 7.4 when comparing the heavy category to the light category.
 For loss of control, the comparative odds ratios were 0.9 and 1.0, respectively, suggesting no association between loss of control and trailer cargo weight.
-The odds of rollover were 2.6 times greater on ramps than in other locations, and the odds of loss of control were 2.2 times greater.
+The odds of rollover were 2.6 times greater on ramps than in other locations, and the odds of loss of control on straight sections of road were 2.2 times greater.
 Tank trailers were much more likely to roll over than van trailers.
 The odds ratio is approximately 3.5.
 For loss of control, the association was not as strong, but the odds of loss of control were 1.8 times greater for tanks compared to vans.”

 For more information, contact David Goettee of the Research Division at (202) 366-4097 or firstname.lastname@example.org.